rajatpandey441/Image-Classification-Convolutional/README.md

 This project demonstrates the implementation of an image classification model using Keras, a high-level deep learning library.
 The model is trained to classify images into sad and happy faces.
 Happy images are classified as 0 and sad images are classified as 1.
 Hence predict function returning 0 to 0.5 is signalling to happy faces and 0.5 to 1 is signalling to sad faces.

+The model is having one input layer, four hidden layer, and one output layer.
+Hidden layer is using 'relu' activation function and output layer is using sigmoid activation function.
+It is evident from plot performance section that loss is decreasing over time and accuracy is increasing.
+Also, model correctly predicted happy face as shown in last section of the notebook.

 **Project Structure**

 The project structure is organized as follows: